jkltech/apertain-sdk-lib/README.md

 	Example: Apertain.logUserXp(this, "WorkoutComplete", Apertain.POSITIVEXP);

+Here, the [Event_Name] is used as a User Experience Parameter which can be further used in Rules defined for Pertain Engine as well as Smart Rating & Feedback Prompts..

 ### 3.2 Recording a Negative User Experience

 When a user gets a negative experience (eg., Level Failed or invalid process input) you can add this code to record the negative experience for the user.